 Ambleside AC was formed in 1983 by a few keen local runners – many are still members.
-We now have a senior membership of about 150 and also 70 junior members and still growing!
+We now have a senior membership of almost 300 but strive to retain our small, informal and friendly club ethos.

-You’ll see our mens and ladies teams in our blue and green vests at English and British Championship races, relays and local races, plus often other races up and down the country and abroad.
-Our teams have been captained by Jack Wright and Lou Roberts since 2017.
-The club has many talented and recognised fell-runners as members, resulting in several successes over the years.
-The men won the British Championships in 1991, 1992 and 1993 and again in 2003.
+We have a proud history of racing at the highest level.
+AAC men won the British Championships in 1991, 1992 and 1993 and again in 2003.
 They were 3rd in the English Championships in 2010, and took 3rd place in both British and English Champs in 2013.
-The ladies team have gone from strength to strength over the past few years achieving wins in the British and English Championships in 2013, 2014 and 2015 and also Vets team wins in the British in the same years and the English in 2015.
-The ladies also won the prestigious Ian Hodgson Mountain Relays in 2013, 2014 and 2015 and the British Fell & Hill Relays in 2014 and 2015.
+The women’s team were crowned British and English Champions in 2013, 2014 and 2015 and also Vets team wins in the British in the same years and the English in 2015.
+The women also won the prestigious Ian Hodgson Mountain Relays in 2013, 2014 and 2015 and the British Fell & Hill Relays in 2014 and 2015.

 Ambleside AC have always upheld and will continue to uphold the traditional values unique to fell running.
 Some of our founder members were involved in the formation of the Fell Runners Association and resolving the pro – amateur debate of the 1980s.
 More recently, the club campaigned to get GPS disallowed as a tool for navigation in fell races.

 The junior section of the club was started in 2011 and has grown, with over 60 active members currently.
 AAC juniors were crowned English Champions in 2019.
 The juniors train weekly and race throughout the year.
 See the junior pages here.

 There are various club training sessions each week.
 They vary depending on the time of year.
 See the training pages here.